Our History & Mission

 Sorry Works! is the only national organization dedicated solely to disclosure and apology.
 It’s what we do 24/7.

-Sorry Works! is the only national disclosure training organization with an active website that attracts nearly 500 visitors per day, regular e-newsletters, and vibrant social media presence.
+Sorry Works! is the only national disclosure training organization with an active website that attracts countless visitors every day, regular e-newsletters, and vibrant social media presence.

 Sorry Works! is a long-standing, reputable source for popular and trade media outlets.
 Reporters know us.